lh44w11/lh44w11/README.md

 👋 Hi there!
 I'm Ignacio Sánchez Zinny

-Software Engineering Student | Passionate about Building Scalable Software

 I am a software engineering student focused on developing reliable and efficient software solutions.
 My main interests include backend development, system architecture, and building applications that solve real-world problems.

 Through my GitHub, I document my journey as a developer by sharing projects, experiments, and learning experiences while continuously improving my programming and problem-solving skills.

-🧑‍🎓 About Me
+About Me

-🎓 Software Engineering Student at Universidad Argentina de la Empresa 💻 Interested in backend development, APIs, and system architecture ⚙️ Focused on writing clean, scalable, and maintainable code 🌐 Interested in software infrastructure and networking basics 📚 Continuously learning new technologies and improving my development workflow
+Software Engineering Student at Universidad Argentina de la Empresa Interested in backend development, APIs, and system architecture Focused on writing clean, scalable, and maintainable code Interested in software infrastructure and networking basics Continuously learning new technologies and improving my development workflow

 ---